zdorow/TheScopeReport/README.md

 Any suggestions or ideas for functionality are welcomed!

-Since the output is CSV we can open the file produced in a text editor or in Excel (recommended).
-It does size the columns when imported into Excel.
+Since the output is .CSV we can open the file produced in a text editor or in Excel (recommended).
+It does look better in Excel.
+It does not size the columns unless imported into Excel.
 If you do not want to manually adjust the columns size then one option is to use the method shown on this site: [Import .csv guide](https://www.hesa.ac.uk/support/user-guides/import-csv)

 [MIT license](https://github.com/zdorow/TheScopeReport/blob/master/Resources/LICENSE.txt)